graceh3/sustainably/README.md

 ***
 ## Results

 Below are some of the results of the top 3 most similar ethical bags for a particular unethical bag.
-The model seems to be able to discern some high-level shapes and saturation but fails to accurate recommend the same bag type and finer details like color and texture.
+The model seems to be able to discern some high-level shapes and saturation but fails to accurately recommend the same bag type and finer details like color and texture.

 <p align='center'>
  <img width="600" alt="results1" height="220" src="images/results1.png">